Skip to main content

 ← Blog

 There is a whole category of thing the industry keeps calling a "guardrail" that is not one.
 A markdown file at the repo root with rules in it.
 A team retro where everyone agrees on a style.
 A pinned Slack message.
 These are norms.
-Useful, sometimes followed, never enforced.
-A guardrail is different.
-When the agent hits one, the PR fails.
-The commit is rejected.
-The score drops below threshold.
-The response does not leave.
-The distinction matters because the norm gets ignored when the agent has a deadline.
-The wall does not.
+Useful, sometimes followed, not automatically enforced.
+A guardrail is different: the check runs, the result is visible, and a configured threshold can block the commit or PR.
+The distinction matters because norms depend on memory; checks depend on execution.

 Does your coding agent have a coding standard?
 AGENTS.md is not enough.
 You have to hold your agent accountable.
 Your coding agent should have guardrails.